 Impacting Perth, serving Aboriginal communities in the Kimberley region, reaching communities in the IOG, it’s all part of the same thrust.
 From healthcare to Bible translation, youth ministry to frontier missions, we are committed to sharing the gospel and seeing God’s purposes realised.
 Alongside of our on-going ministry, we offer practical, field-based training to equip people to play their part in the Great Commission.

 Encountering Jesus brings real change to lives, communities and nations.
 His ways lead to life in every area of society and He longs to see every community thrive, every individual made whole.
 We believe that everyone on earth has the right to hear and understand the message of Jesus Christ.
 So our commitment to "make Him known" shapes all that we do.
 We share the gospel in any way we can: publicly before crowds and one-on-one with individuals, near and far, in large cities and remote villages.
 God can use all kinds of gifts and all kinds of strategies to bring hope to all kinds of people.
 What we do, we do together.
-We are a multigenerational community of staff and students from many nations and church backgrounds.
+We are a multigenerational community of volunteer staff and students from many nations and church backgrounds.